trigosec/secure-product-model/website/README.md

 The Python scripts in the parent `scripts/` directory can generate content for this Hugo site:

-- `../scripts/csv2yaml.py` - Converts CSV data to YAML in `../data/`
+- `make data-convert` - Converts CSV data to YAML in `../data/`
-- `../scripts/assets2md.py` - Generates asset pages in `content/assets/`
+- `make data-generate` - Generates asset pages in `content/assets/`
+- `make data-pipeline` - Runs complete data workflow

 ## Configuration